 Here’s How You Can Track Your Purchases to Change That Bad Money Habit Though

-- Record your everyday purchase on a notebook, a computer spreadsheet, anywhere…
+- Record your everyday purchases in a notebook, a computer spreadsheet, or anywhere…

 - Be open to your partner about your finances – let them be your watchdog.
 You’ll be surprised how much you can save/invest if you are made accountable for every coin you spend.